-My ill-health didn't stop there and soon resulted in paralysis, leaving me bed-bound for over a year and rarely saw life beyond my bedroom for that time.
+My ill-health didn't stop there and soon resulted in paralysis, leaving me bed-bound for over a series of years and rarely saw life beyond my bedroom.
 However, I was determined to not let ME and PoTS rule my life, so I started to think about how I could take control of my future.
-I was at absolute rock bottom and losing abilities to do simple things such as smile and hold a pencil, but I used to dream of running my own business as a shining light at the end of a very dark tunnel.
+I was at absolute rock bottom and at my worst lost the ability to do simple things such as smile or hold a pencil, but I used to dream of running my own business as a shining light at the end of a very dark tunnel.

 The Enterprise programme